The Insider's Guide to Buying Property in the Cayman Islands

 Secondly, “wealthy retirees, entrepreneurs and investors” who are aged over 18, are financially self-sufficient and have invested in real estate in the Cayman Islands may be eligible for a Residency Certificate for Persons of Independent Means.
 Certificates are valid for a period of 25 years and are renewable thereafter.

-How do I become a citizen of the Cayman Islands?
+- How do you become a citizen of the Cayman Islands?

 Individuals who have been legally resident in the Cayman Islands for at least 5 years may be eligible under the British Nationality Act to apply for naturalization as a British Overseas Territories Citizen (BOTC).